-If it is a kilt we are crafting especially for you, please remember that it can take up to 8 weeks for our production team to finish, plus the 5-7 days of transit time.
+If it is a kilt we are crafting especially for you, please remember that it can take up to 12 weeks for our production team to finish, plus the 5-7 days of transit time.
 Calling us every other day once you have ordered your kilt won’t change any of these delivery times, so bear that in mind as you obsessively grab the phone again.
 We love to chat it up with you when you do call, so ring as much as you would like, just don’t get pissy when the production schedule hasn’t changed since the last time you phoned.

-First, send us an email.
-Or call.
-BEFORE you order!
-Seriously dude, please don’t send your order through then flip your lid on us because we couldn’t read your mind and didn’t have it there on time.
+Seriously, please don’t send your order through then flip your lid on us because we couldn’t read your mind and didn’t have it there on time.
 When you communicate with us beforehand, we can see if we have the size you need in stock.
 Secondly, faster, but unfortunately more expensive, shipping can be used if you need your Utilikilt in a hurry.
 Let us know and we will do all we can to help.
 You can email us at email@example.com or call us at (206) 282-4226.

 UPS baby, they go everywhere!
 Please note that any taxes and/or duties on your order will not be included in your online total.
 UPS World Express will charge the package recipient all applicable duty, taxes and/or brokerage fees at time of delivery.
 Since we do not charge, or collect these taxes, they won’t be included in your online total.
 Nobody at Utilikilts is gonna know what you should expect in the way of duties, so please, if you are unsure about what you’ll be out of pocket, contact your local customs office for more information regarding these charges.

 We know, we know: you all want to see us at your local highland games, Scottish and Irish festivals, leather events, street fairs, and beer parades.
 And, if it were physically and financially possible for us to be at each and every event, we might consider it (especially the beer parades).
 But it’s not.
-Packing up 300+ kilts, shipping them across the country, staffing the booth, sending a Utilikilts representative (and finding transportation and housing for said representative), paying for registration and booth spaces, these things and much more make it positively exhausting for us to do shows.
+Packing up 300+ kilts, shipping them across the country, staffing the booth, sending a Utilikilts representative (and finding transportation and housing for said representative), paying for registration and booth spaces – these things and much more make it positively exhausting for us to do shows.
 Not to mention the sheer impracticality: many of them happen on the same weekends during the events season, which is primarily March through October, and as awesome as we are, we are still hindered by physics and the inability to be two or more places at the same time.
 So, we have to prioritize, and unfortunately for you, your tiny event held in Littletown USA is likely going to lose out to the huge event in a major city where we have a large pool of volunteers and a history of selling our asses off.
 That’s business, kids.
 Ain’t nothin’ personal.

 That said, we review our events department frequently, and welcome your efforts in convincing us why your event should be on the roster for next year.
 Email your event suggestions to email@example.com and maybe you’ll see it on the calendar next season.